microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 To begin the process, the player needs to have the base form of the item and purchase materials to perform the enchantment, and the spellcaster performing the enchantment must know the spell or use a scroll with the wanted spell.
 All materials used in the process are consumed, as well as any scrolls used as a source.

 The enchantment process will require a spellcaster to infuse the item with HP equal to 10 times the cost of the spell or effect being enchanted with.
-A spellcaster can infuse up to 50% of their maximum HP into items each day; it takes a full hour to infuse 5 HP, and the character cannot regain HP lost until taking a long rest.
+A spellcaster takes a full hour to infuse 5 HP into an item, and the character cannot regain HP lost until taking a long rest.
 Only one character may infuse an item at a time.

 When creating a scroll, the infusion cost is reduced to 5 times the HP cost of the spell being written down.

 When creating an item with magical charges, the maximum number of charges the item can hold is determined by rolling 1d20 + Level.
 Each charge requires 5 times the HP cost of the spell, but the item may be recharged at any point.

-When the infusion process is finished, the player rolls MIND+Knowledge, and the result of the roll determines the effectiveness of the enchantment.
+When the infusion process is finished, the character rolls MIND+Knowledge, and the result of the roll determines the effectiveness of the enchantment.

 | Result: | Effect |
 | :------ | :----- |